The Biggest Currency Swing in Forex History and What It Means

 The Swiss National Bank or SNB was to defend the strengthening of the Swiss Franc or CHF by not allowing the CFH to weaken against the Euro to a level below 1.20.

-Early morning on January 15th, 2015, the SNB came out with the following statement on their website stating that they were dropping their 3.25-year peg:
+Early morning on January 15th, 2015, the SNB came out with the following statement on their website stating they were dropping their 3.25-year peg.

 "The current massive overvaluation of the Swiss franc poses an acute threat to the Swiss economy and carries the risk of a deflationary development.
 The Swiss National Bank is, therefore, aiming for a substantial and sustained weakening of the Swiss franc."

 "We took stock of the situation less than a month ago (that'd be December 2014), we looked again at all the parameters, and we are convinced that the minimum exchange rate must remain the cornerstone of our monetary policy."
-3 days later, the minimum exchange rate was pulled, and EURCHF dropped from 1.20 to an intraday low of 0.85, roughly a 41% drop.
+Three days later, the minimum exchange rate was pulled, and EURCHF dropped from 1.20 to an intraday low of 0.85, roughly a 41 percent drop.

-As with most shocks to the market, the true impact may take a while to come to fruition.
-Within 24-hours of the SNB announcement, a few smaller brokers have closed shop, and there are reports that a few hedge funds had to close their doors because of unsustainable losses because they were certain the EURCHF 1.2000 floor would hold and were accordingly levered long into an EURCHF, which dropped 41% today.
-Either way, the parting lessons for traders like you and me are clear:
+As with most shocks to the market, the true impact took a while to come to fruition.
+Within 24-hours of the SNB announcement, a few smaller brokers closed shop, and there were reports of a few hedge funds having to close their doors because of unsustainable losses.

 - Leverage is always a risk.